 Canning Tomato Sauce

-This recipe requires the canner to peel the tomatoes first, then cook them into sauce.
+This recipe requires the canner to peel the tomatoes first, then cook them into a sauce.
 I hate dropping tomatoes (or peaches, etc) into boiling water for several reasons.
 I don’t want another pot of boiling water on the stove, I am terrible at keeping track of how long the tomato has been submerged, and I always try to peel when the tomatoes are too hot and it scorches my fingertips.
 It can be a big, wet, hot mess.
 However, it is desirable if you don’t have a food mill and if you desire a completely skin free product.

 To process tomatoes with a food mill:

-I slice the end off the Roma (a more dense, less watery tomato variety suited for saucing) and then just rough chop the rest of the tomato and put it raw into the top of my food mill, with the largest plate in the bottom.
+I slice the end of the Roma (a more dense, less watery tomato variety suited for saucing) and then just rough chop the rest of the tomato and put it raw into the top of my food mill, with the largest plate in the bottom.

 A food mill is a very handy thing that I think all kitchens should have.
 Mine was gifted to me by a wonderful friend at my baby shower, with the intention of making mushed up baby food, which I did use it for, but it is so useful beyond that, this sauce being an excellent example.
 It has a plate that is much like a cheese grater and a mechanism for pressing the food into the grater so the result in the bowl below is a very smooth sauce.
 They are popularly used for applesauce and think they are much better than a blender.
-They are also all metal, and non electric which means they will last pretty much forever.
+They are also all metal and non-electric which means they will last pretty much forever.
 Here’s mine:

 Put the chopped tomatoes into the hopper of the food mill and when it is nearly full, start turning the handle.
 The skin and some seeds are kept above while perfectly smooth sauce drips below.
 I have mine set atop the pot in which I will cook the sauce, so I don’t dirty another bowl, but the rubberized “legs” will grip onto a wide variety of bowls.